 This morning I was up early to let my cat out and was transfixed by the sight of a double rainbow over the back field.
 I doubt this moment would have been any more intense if someone had been here to share it with me (cats seem to be immune to rainbows but not to moonlight or sunshine or flowers).
 Its very likely any human companion might have spoiled the moment by complaining about breakfast or being woken early.
 Unless one is lucky enough to share life with a real soulmate who appreciates the same things then solitude can only enhance happiness.
 Beauty is in the eye of the beholder.
 We do not feel and see in the same way.
 I remember taking a couple of city friends from my old life to Dunnet Head, mainland Britain’s most northerly point.
 It was a glorious April day with azure skies and racing white clouds.
 There is a viewpoint at the end of the track by the ruined WW2 radar station with one of the most spectacular sights in the country, a 360 degree panorama.
-It’s like being on top of the world, a god looking down on his/her creation but all my friends could say was grumble about the cold wind and being asked to get out of the comfy car.
+It’s like being on top of the world, a god looking down on his/her creation but all my friends could say was grumble about the cold wind.
 A quick blast of the northern wind makes me feel more alive, blows the stale thoughts from my mind.
-I was sad and disappointed my friends’ hearts and eyes were closed.
+I was sad my friends’ hearts and eyes were closed.